Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical

 \section{Limitations}

-While SYNUR helps address data scarcity and sensitivity for nurse dictations, synthetic data may not fully capture the complexity of real clinical language.
-Additionally, limited access to some closed-weight models restricts comprehensive comparison across LLMs, and their frequent updates limit reproducibility.
-The exact details of the nursing method cannot be disclosed, which can also affect the ability to duplicate this work.
+While SYNUR helps mitigate data scarcity and sensitivity issues in nurse dictations, synthetic data cannot fully capture the richness and variability of real clinical language.
+On the methodological side, the nursing codebase --- including its two core prompts --- cannot be shared in full; however, simplified versions of the segmentation and extraction prompts are provided in Appendix \ref{subs:Prompts}.

+The SIMORD dataset is relatively small, with 64 training samples, which constrains its applicability for finetuning.
+Future work may address this by expanding the dataset or integrating synthetic examples.
+Although inter-annotator agreement is high, some variability remains in the annotations (e.g., span boundaries and informal conversational phrasing rather than formal writing).
+Such variation introduces natural noise that may bound achievable performance.